-Integer octagonal constraints, also called Unit Two Variables Per Inequality (UTVPI) integer constraints -that is, constraints of the form $ax + by \leq d$ where $a,b \in \{-1,0,+1\}$, $d \in \mathbb{Z}$ and the variables x and y range over the integers-, constitute an interesting subclass of linear integer constraints admitting polynomial solvability.
-The place which these constraints occupy in the complexity/expressivity spectrum is, in fact, peculiar.
-Concerning complexity, relaxing the restriction of (at most) two variables per constraint and/or relaxing the restriction on coefficient make the satisfiability problem NP-complete [13, 14].
+Integer octagonal constraints, also called Unit Two Variables Per Inequality (UTVPI) integer constraints -that is, constraints of the form $ax+by \leq d$ where $a,b \in \{-1,0,+1\}, d \in \mathbb{Z}$ and the variables x and y range over the integers-, constitute an interesting subclass of linear integer constraints admitting polynomial solvability.
+The place these constraints occupy in the complexity/expressivity spectrum is in fact peculiar.
+Concerning complexity, relaxing the restriction imposing (at most) two variables per constraint, or relaxing the restriction on coefficients, or relaxing both restrictions make the satisfiability problem NP-complete [13, 14].
 Concerning expressivity, integer octagonal constraints can be used for representing and solving many integer problems in the field of constraint programming, such as temporal reasoning and scheduling [13].
-In the field of formal analysis and verification of software and hardware systems, these constraints have been successfully used in a number of applications [5, 6, 9, 18].
+In the field of formal analysis and verification of software and hardware systems, these constraints have been successfully used in a number of applications [5, 6, 9, 19].